 Year One: Fundamentals of Herbal Medicine 2021

 Cecemmana is a Nahuatl word that means to sprinkle and plant seeds on the earth.
 This program is dedicated to planting seeds in our diverse Bay Area communities for future herbalists.
-This 300 hour training will provide students a solid foundation in the art, science & spirituality of herbal medicine from a multi-cultural perspective.
+This 250 hour training will provide students a solid foundation in the art, science & spirituality of herbal medicine from a people of color (poc)-centered perspective.

 The focus of Cecemmana is to help students build a strong relationship with the plants; and to also support them to develop an intimate and healing relationship with their own bodies.
 We will cover the physical, emotional and spiritual aspects of herbalism and healing.
-Class time will include lecture, class discussions, medicine making, herbal gardening, herb walks, field trips, and small group apprenticeship.
+Class time will include lecture, class discussions, and medicine making.
+In-person time will include herbal gardening, herb walks, field trips, and small group apprenticeship.
 Class projects include a long term study of one herbal ally, and researching and presenting a project for each student’s ancestral medicine.

 Cecemmana will give our students the skills to work with herbal medicine for themselves and their family.
 This is not a clinical herbalist training program.
 The American Herbalist Guild requires 1600 hours of training to become a certified professional herbalist.
 In this way, what we are offering is a first step for those who wish to achieve that.
 Our curriculum will provide a solid foundation for those who wish to continue their herbal education and train to be a clinical herbalist.